Global thermodynamic manifold for conservative control of stochastic systems

-The choice of cost function will depend on the context: e.g., one may wish to minimize entropy production or the loss of available work, maximize power output or efficiency, or optimize some linear combination of these~\cite{salamon_finite_1981,andresen_current_2011}.
-Here we consider the average excess work, defined to be the work done in excess of the equilibrium free-energy difference $F(\bm{u}(\tau))-F(\bm{u}(0))$.
+Given a set of control parameters $\bm{u}$ and some cost functional $\mathcal{C}$, an optimal control protocol is a curve $\bm{u}^*:\sbrac{0,\tau}\to\mathbb{R}^m$ that minimizes the cost functional subject to some set of constraints.
+The choice of cost function depends on the context: For example, one may wish to minimize entropy production or the loss of available work, maximize power output or efficiency, or optimize some combination of these~\cite{salamonFiniteTimeOptimizations1981, andresenCurrentTrendsFinitetime2011}.
+In this paper, we study protocols that minimize the average work subject to a set of holonomic constraints $\bm{V}(t) =\bm{V}(\bm{u}(t))$ that define the control parameters.

-We assume conservative control in which driving may be expressed by a time-dependent potential energy $V(t)$~\cite{remlein_optimality_2021}.
-For parametric control, this time-dependence arises through the control parameters $\bm{u}$, i.e., $V(t) = V(\bm{u}(t))$.
-In this case, for fixed $\bm{u}$ the equilibrium distribution is the Boltzmann distribution